AMIGOMAN™ – HEROS

 Every home town needs their heros, even the city of Del Oro!
-Here are the unsung heros that live and love their city.
+Here are the unsung heros that love their city.
 No matter what the odds are, these heros, caped of not, strive to help their fellow citizens – young and old.

 What the people of Del Oro see is a vigilante who is trying to rid the streets of bad guys that have changed these once great neighborhoods.